 Bristol: At the University of the West of England, Bristol, UK, there is the opportunity to study anomalous experiences and parapsychology as part of the third year modules on The Psychology of Consciousness and The Psychology of Religion.
 In addition there is provision to specialize in parapsychology or anomalous experiences as a topic of research in the final year dissertation module, with: Dr Guy Saunders (consciousness and altered states), Dr Jenny Parker (sleep‐related anomalies), Dr Chris Alford (the physiology of altered states) or Dr Nicola Holt (parapsychology, belief in the paranormal and anomalous experiences).
 For more information: email@example.com

-Derby: Dr Ian Baker at the University of Derby teaches a second‐year module on a residential and a third year online module on its B.Sc Psychology degree program, and offers the opportunity to conduct a Ph.D in Psychology, supervised by one of the members of the Psychology of Paranormal Phenomena Research Group.
+Derby: Derby: Dr Ian Baker, Dr Ben Roberts and Malcolm Schofield at the University of Derby teach a second‐year module on Anomalistic Psychology & Parapsychology on its B.Sc Psychology degree program.
+There is also the possibility of conducting a Ph.D in Psychology, supervised by one of the members of the Psychology of Paranormal Phenomena Research Group.

 Hertfordshire: Psychologist Prof. Richard Wiseman supervises psychology Ph.D. students in issues in parapsychology at the University of Hertfordshire.
 For more information: firstname.lastname@example.org